awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-monitor.md

 Excessive 429 Too Many Requests errors
 400 series errors from requests sent to a custom domain that has no API mapping 500 series errors caused by internal failures
+API Gateway will not generate logs and metrics when testing a REST API method\.
+The CloudWatch entries are simulated\.
+For more information, see [Use the API Gateway console to test a REST API method](how-to-test-method.md)\.

 **Topics**
 + [Monitoring REST API execution with Amazon CloudWatch metrics](monitoring-cloudwatch.md)